Sammaye/yii2-mongodb/README.md

 will not work automatically with this extension.

-I thought about it long and hard but everything I came up with something I kept wanting to ue it differently for each scenario and case I had object subdocuments.
+I thought about it long and hard but everything I came up with something I kept wanting to use it differently for each scenario and case I had them.

 In the end I just ditched what I had and moved on.
 I added some thoughts on this [thread if someone wants to take it up](https://github.com/yiisoft/yii2/issues/4899).